Student Residency Requirement

 The Office of Housing and Residential Education (HRE) will contact all students who are attending an external program or approved study abroad program during the fall semester regarding housing options for the spring semester.

 Housing contracts extend through the full academic year (fall and spring semesters), and students living on campus in the fall semester are obligated to remain in on-campus housing for the fall and spring semesters.
 All resident students are required to have one the college-sponsored meal plans.

 Exemptions to the residency requirement may be granted by the Office of Housing and Residential Education (HRE).
 Students seeking an exception must submit a Housing Requirement Exemption Form via their housing portal along with supporting documentation, if applicable.
 Students are expected to pay room and board fees in full by published payment deadlines unless they have received a residency requirement exemption from HRE.
 If a student’s request for exemption from the residency requirement is granted after payment is made, they will be issued a refund based on the college's refund schedule.
 For consideration, the form must be received by HRE no later than May 1 for students returning to campus housing in the fall semester, June 1 for new students scheduled to be in housing for the fall semester and no later than December 1 for new or returning students for the spring semester.

 Exemptions are typically granted when:

 - The student is able to demonstrate a financial hardship that would otherwise prevent them from attending Emerson.

 - The student has a disability that precludes living in a residence hall.
 Documentation of the student’s disability is required from a qualified professional who has direct knowledge of the student and their condition, e.g., physician, psychiatrist, psychologist, etc. This documentation must meet the guidelines described in the Student Accessibility Services Office statement of policies and procedures found on the Student Accessibility Services page.

-- The student is married, in a registered domestic partnership that is recognized by the state of Massachusetts, and/or is a parent with whom one or more dependent children reside.
+- The student is married and/or is a parent with whom one or more dependent children reside.